Dyang0/HTTP-Server/README.md

 # HTTPS-Server
-Builds off a simple HTTP server implementation in C. The goal is to create a robust HTTPS server, keeping security in mind.
+Builds off a simple HTTP server implementation in C. The goal is to convert the HTTP server into a robust HTTPS server, keeping security in mind.

 [Simple HTTP implementation](https://github.com/hashjaco/C-HTTP-Server)